Bunker/pitslamp.com/content/win/index.md

 If you have won, to claim your price, send me a e-mail at info@pitslamp.be with a photo of the card, clearly showing the code.

-If you didn&#8217;t win, don&#8217;t worry, every 2 months there are 3 different codes that win a price.
+If you didn't win, don't worry, every 2 months there are 3 different codes that win a price.
 Just come back in november 2012 to see if you have won.